Nikhil Thakur

-Nikhil Thakur (born 08 September 2003) is a hacker and Internet activist.
-He is popular for exposing scams in Madhya Pradesh.
-At the age of 13 he hacked the Madhya Pradesh BSNL website and later on he hacked the India BSNL website.
+Nikhil Thakur (born 8 September 2003) is a hacker and Internet activist, known for exposing scams in Madhya Pradesh.
+At the age of 13 he had hacked the Madhya Pradesh and later the pan-India BSNL website.
 He hacked the Rajiv Gandhi Proudyogiki Vishwavidyalaya website.
-Later on he started exposing scams.
-He exposed the scholarship scam of arihant, priyatam, BM, colleges held in Indore and later on he exposed the big pre-medical test scam held in Madhya Pradesh.
+Afterwards Thakur started exposing scams.
+He exposed the scholarship scam of Arihant, Priyatam, and BM colleges in Indore and later the pre-medical test scam held in Madhya Pradesh.